-Marketing for good is one of our favourite things to do.
-Whether you are a small charity without a marketing budget or a large team and you need some support to get started, or a national non-profit organisation looking to rejuvenate your rumble, we can help.
-We have over a decade of experience in charity marketing and communications.
+Marketing for good is one of my favourite things to do.
+Whether you are a small charity without a marketing budget or a large team looking to rejuvenate your rumble, I can help...

 The social model of disability is a way of looking at what we can change in society to make things easier for people with a disability.

 The model says that people are disabled by barriers they may face and that by removing these barriers we can create equality and offer people with disabilities more choice, control and independence.
 I do not support the medical model of disability, which looks at what is 'wrong' with a person, rather than what a person needs.